anggihanafiah-ops/Multimodal-Sentiment-Analysis/README.md

 ## What is inside this repo?

-- Jupyter notebooks for machine translation (MT) evaluation and BLEU baseline analysis
+- Jupyter notebooks for Multimodal Sentiment Analysis baseline analysis
-- Human evaluation results (CSV format)
-- GPT-based evaluation results (CSV format) for three open LLM translation systems
 - Supporting materials to enable reproducibility and further extension of the analysis

 ---

-## What is inside this repo?
+## Models Evaluated

 - LLaVA-One-Vision-7B
 - Qwen2.5-VL-7B